giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 ## Purpose of this guide

-This guide shows how to use the CSF → BModes → ElastoDyn → OpenFAST workflow:
+This guide shows how to use the CSF → BModes → ElastoDyn → OpenFAST workflow in a clear operational way:

 - which prerequisites must be installed,
 - which files are used at each stage,